onqtam/headjack/docs/why/1_MEDIA.md

 > "We live in media, as fish live in water." - [Ted Nelson](https://www.azquotes.com/quote/1405368)

-> "There's a reason legacy media fought so hard to retain control.
-Losing their centralized chokepoint over information is truly at the level of the fall of communism." - [Balaji Srinivasan](https://twitter.com/balajis/status/1767749721156980935)

 > "Instead of the story emerging according to the facts, the facts emerge according to the prevailing story." - [Alexandros Marinos](https://twitter.com/alexandrosM/status/1770219558990938294)

-> "The only way out is through.
-We need to continue building even deeper and broader understanding of dynamics of narrative, and designing institutions that are structurally incapable of bending their output towards one or another official's preferred narrative.
-As a simple example, the CDC is currently responsible both for gathering and analyzing information around disease prevalence, and also making policy recommendations.
-In a narrative-aware world, we'd realize that this creates an irresistible temptation to control the data that is released so that the policy recommendations can seem more correct than they were.
-In that world those two functions would never be allowed to co-exist in the same organization.
->
-> On the individual level, we need to rebuild our sensemaking mechanisms to assume that every piece of information we receive is colored by corrupt incentives, much like we refactored the technology stack of the internet away from the initial naive assumptions and towards security- and encryption-by default.
-Many areas of human endeavor, such as international diplomancy or even most business-to-business transactions already work on such principles, so it's nowhere near as onerous as it may seem.
-We just need to stop hoping that there is some far-away uncorrupted group of elders that will give us truth on a platter." - [Alexandros Marinos](https://twitter.com/alexandrosM/status/1770219558990938294)

 > "An educational system that trains critical thinkers is incompatible with a system of government that requires the truth to be hidden.
 An empire of lies must devour its own children to survive." - [Alexandros Marinos](https://twitter.com/alexandrosM/status/1694068816425238663)